-All contracts for properties let by the Council include a clause that they can only be used as part of legal activities.
+We will ensure that all contracts for properties let by the Council include a clause that they can only be used as part of legal activities.
 The Council has in the past cancelled leases based on this clause and would consider doing so if there was a breach of the Modern Slavery Act.